Nonresonant Raman control of ferroelectric polarization: Introduction

-In the last decades, there have been enormous efforts investigating light-induced phase transitions by resonantly exciting one degree of freedom or its coupled motions, mediated by the imaginary part of the dielectric function.
-This approach typically involves excitation of phonons~\cite{Fausti2011,Sie2019,Nova2019,Li2019}, charge~\cite{Liu2012,Baum2007,Stojchevska2014,Zhang2016,Stoica2019,Huang2022}, and spin~\cite{Schlauderer2019}.
+In the last decades, there have been enormous efforts investigating light-induced phase transitions by resonantly exciting one degree of freedom or its coupled motions, mediated by the imaginary part of the dielectric function~\cite{Kampfrath2013,Rodenas2019,Valmispild2024,Kwaaitaal2024}.
+This approach typically involves excitation of phonons~\cite{Fausti2011,Sie2019,Nova2019,Li2019,Juraschek2021}, charge~\cite{Baierl2016,Jimenez-Galan2020,Baum2007,Vaskivskyi2024,Yang2019,Liu2012,Zhang2016,Stoica2019,Huang2022}, and spin~\cite{Schlauderer2019}.
 An alternative method is impulsive stimulated Raman scattering (ISRS), in which a nonresonant short pulse excites coherent modes~\cite{Shen1965,Silvestri1985,Yan1985,Ruhman1987,Merlin1997,Liu1994}.
-Following its success as a spectroscopic tool~\cite{Raman1928, Dhar1994}, proposals to use ISRS to drive phase transitions were put forward, using single pulses or timed pulse trains~\cite{Weiner1990} in condensed matter~\cite{Fahy1994} and molecular systems~\cite{Nelson1991}, but have never been experimentally demonstrated.
+Following its success as a spectroscopic tool~\cite{Raman1928, Dhar1994}, proposals to use ISRS to drive phase transitions were put forward, using single pulses or timed shaped pulse trains~\cite{Weiner1990,Smith1996,Hiller1996} in condensed matter~\cite{Fahy1994} and molecular systems~\cite{Nelson1991}, but have never been experimentally demonstrated.
 This Raman force perspective can be envisioned as a dynamic shift in the potential energy landscape, where a laser field alters the energy profile through its interaction with displacement-dependent polarizability, allowing for energy transfer mediated by the real part of the dielectric function.
-As a prototypical example, this could represent a means for ultrafast reconfiguration of the ferroelectric polarization in a double well potential, as shown in Fig.~\ref{fig:1}A. This concept has been recently expanded from a theoretical perspective~\cite{Zhou2018,Zhou2020a} to employ the Raman force to excite multiple modes in a synchronized manner to navigate across complex potential energy landscapes.
-This is analogous to an optomechanical force in optical tweezers that interact directionally via differential polarizability.
-This is exemplified by structural phase transitions with complex phase landscapes involving multiple degrees of freedom, as illustrated in Fig.~\ref{fig:1}B. In a one-dimensional approximation, the Raman force scales as $(\partial\varepsilon/\partial Q)E^2$, where $\varepsilon$ is the real part of the dielectric function, $Q$ is the phonon coordinate, and $E$ represents the incident laser field.
+As a prototypical example, this could represent a means for ultrafast reconfiguration of the ferroelectric polarization in a double well potential, as shown in Figure~\ref{fig:1}a.
+In an one-dimensional approximation, the Raman force scales as $(\partial\varepsilon/\partial Q)E^2$, where $\varepsilon$ is the real part of the dielectric function, $Q$ is the phonon coordinate, and $E$ represents the incident laser field.
 For typical differential polarizabilities~\cite{Cardona2005} and incident fields of a few V/nm, the resulting forces range from 1 to 10~nN, theoretically inducing displacements on the order of angstroms within 100~fs.